 For a list of common expenditures, and whether they should be charged directly or indirectly to federally sponsored programs, see Sponsored Projects Allowable and Unallowable Costs.
 If you have any questions about the allowability of any cost on your project, please contact Sponsored Programs or Sponsored Programs Accounting.

 In most cases, administrative costs (including office supplies, computers and related equipment and software, postage, local telephone costs, and memberships) are treated as indirect costs on sponsored projects.
-If, however, a sponsored project requires an extensive amount of administrative support and the project falls within the definitions allowed by OMB A-21, it may be possible to directly charge these costs to the project.
+If, however, a sponsored project requires an extensive amount of administrative support and the project falls within the definitions allowed by Federal regulations, it may be possible to directly charge these costs to the project.
 These administrative expenses must be:

 - incurred for the performance of a “major project or activity,”